-In some cases, however, an illness in the baby may result in slower than expected weight gain.
+In some unusual cases, however, an illness in the baby may result in slower than expected weight gain.
 Supplementing with formula does not cure the illness and may rob the baby of the beneficial effects of exclusive breastfeeding.

 But the most common cause is that the baby’s latch is not as good as it can be.
 And why would that be?

 4. The mother has had a decrease in her milk supply.
 Late onset decreased milk supply is common.
 And when the milk flow slows, the baby tends to slip down on the nipple and the latch is even worse, so that decreased milk supply itself can lead to more decrease.
-For more information on late onset decreased milk supply and what can be done, click this link http://goo.gl/JbHjoV.
-And click these links Really good drinking with English text, Nibbling, 12 day old, English text, “Borderline” drinking for video clips showing babies drinking well at the breast, or not.
+For more information on late onset decreased milk supply and what can be done.
+See also Really good drinking with English text, Nibbling, 12 day old, English text, “Borderline” drinking with English textfor video clips showing babies drinking well at the breast, or not.
 Watch the videos, read the texts and then watch the videos again.
 Following the Protocol manage BM intake may change things so he does gain well.

 The way to prevent this all is to get a good latch from the beginning.
 Many mothers are told the latch is perfect when, in fact, it is far from perfect.
 The latch can still be improved even in the older baby, but it’s not always easy.
 But sometimes it is.
-See the Protocol to Manage Breastmilk Intake
+See also the Protocol to Manage Breastmilk Intake

 We start domperidone with 30 mg (3 tablets) 3 times a day and sometimes go up from there in two steps, first to 40 mg (4 tablets) 3 times a day and then 40 mg (4 tablets) 4 times a day, or 50 mg (5 tablets) 3 times a day (for convenience).